 In fact, Jette has long been a feminine nickname in Dutch, used for lots of girl names ending in -ette, like Mariette.
+(Though the pronunciation is different.)
 It appears in Scandinavian languages, too, again for -ette enders.

 Charlotte often reduces to Charlie.
 But Caroline developed as a feminine form of Charles, too.
 So Caroline called Charlie?
 Why not.

 Other unconventional Charles nicknames might work for both feminine names, too.
-Chase and Harley probably work best for Charlotte.
-I like Arlo and Rory best for Caroline.
+Chase and Harley probably work best for Charlotte; Arlo and Rory might follow more logically from Caroline.